tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 (Recharge 16+)

-This necklace changes shape and jewels depending on the race of the wearer.
-When you use this necklace, you gain another use of your racial power in the battle.
-Quirk: Sometimes unwittingly speaks in a language that sounds like it could be the original language of their race, if anyone else could understand it.
+This necklace changes shape and jewels depending on the species of the wearer.
+When you use this necklace, you gain another use of your species power in the battle.
+Quirk: Sometimes unwittingly speaks in a language that sounds like it could be the original language of their species, if anyone else could understand it.

 #### Water Breathing